layanyashoda/TrailBuddy/README.md

 - Trail Discovery: Browse through a variety of trails available in different regions.
 - Accommodation Booking: Find and book accommodations near your chosen trails.
+- Budget Planning: Use the budget planner to manage your hiking expenses.